 UBC Psychology student Eva Kwan received an honourable mention for the Co-op Student of the Year Award for her work at the Canadian Space Agency’s Operational Space Medicine Programme, where she supported Commander Chris Hadfield on his space mission.

 Everything you need to know to both apply to and graduate through the UBC Psychology Program: Click here for FAQ >>

 Learn first-hand about the cutting-edge research being conducted at UBC Psychology.
 Includes information for HSP participants.

-Join us for a series of UBC Psychology information sessions and get connected to the psychology community.
+(September 2, 2014) Join us for a series of UBC Psychology information sessions and get connected to the psychology community.
 During these sessions, you will learn more about curricular and extracurricular opportunities available to psychology students, the Psychology Department’s BSc Program, the Psychology Department’s Honours Program, and upcoming events for psychology students.
-We will begin with a general […]
+We will begin […]

 (August 20, 2014) Please join us in congratulating Catherine Rawn, recipient of the 2014 Robert E. Knox Master Teacher Award from the Department of Psychology.
 Catherine, a Senior Instructor in our Learning Enhancement area, received this award for her commitment to teaching excellence.
 This award recognizes our dedicated professors with significant career achievements in teaching. […]